jataware/uncharted-ta1-pipeline/pipelines/point_extraction/README.md

 * Mine Quarry

 #### One-Shot Model
-The One-shot CV algorithm can be used to extract any leftover less common point symbols that may be present.
-This algorithm requires legend swatches to be available as a template (either via HITL annotation or some other manner)
+The One-shot CV algorithm can be used to extract any "leftover" less common point symbols that may be present.
+This algorithm requires legend swatches to be available as a template (either via human-in-the-loop annotation or some other manner)

 ### Point Symbol Orientation
 Many point symbols also contain directional information.